Call (904) 268-7812 to speak with an immigration lawyer now.

 Susan is a community leader and is a longtime member of the FBI Jacksonville’s Multicultural Committee.
 She works to build community partnerships and close the divide between law enforcement and the citizens they serve.

-Susan is a former member of the American Immigration Lawyers Association, the Association of Certified Fraud Examiners, and is a member of the Washington State Bar Association.
-She served on the Legal Panel for the ACLU, Northeast Chapter of Florida, as a Director for the Central Florida Chapter of the American Immigration Lawyers Association (AILA) and as a CBP (Customs and Border Protection) community liaison.
+Susan is a member of the American Immigration Lawyers Association and the Washington State Bar Association.
+She served on the Legal Panel for the ACLU Northeast Chapter of Florida, as a Director for the Central Florida Chapter of the American Immigration Lawyers Association (AILA) and served as the CBP (Customs and Border Protection) community liaison.

-Susan Pai is admitted to the Washington State Bar, not the Florida Bar
+Susan Pai is admitted to the Washington State Bar.

 Attorney Pai’s Practice in Florida is Limited Exclusively to Immigration & Nationality Law